Cooking My Dreams

 What is Tuna Tartare?

-Many years ago raw fish was unthinkable in our traditional cuisine.
-Until the asian and exotic food styles opened up our minds and tastebuds to new possibilities.
 There is a simple dish among all which has been absorbed by the cuisine of France, Italy and so on.
-You can find in almost every fish restaurant: it's Tuna Tartare.
+You can find in almost every seafood restaurant: it's Tuna Tartare.

 Tuna tartare was firstly made by chef Shigefumi Tachibe in 1984.
 He was working in Chaya Brasserie (Los Angeles) when 5 customers asked for a beef tartare.
 Except one of them didn't eat meat.
 So the chef quickly put together the tuna tartare as the tuna meat is similar in consistency to the beef.

-Many restaurant pair the tuna tartare with many spices and fruits (like peaches or strwberries) for a modern twist, but I appreciate more the semplicity of flavors.
+Many restaurant pair the tuna tartare with spices and fruits (like peaches or strawberries) for a modern twist, but I appreciate more the semplicity of flavors.
 This is still my favourite version as it balances perfectly sweetness, saltiness and acidity.

 overhead glass with tuna tartare on a black board with a spoon